ARM-software/arm-trusted-firmware/docs/porting-guide.md

 stacks to each CPU.
 Further details are given in the description of the `platform_normal_stacks` variable below.
 A CPU is identified by its `MPIDR`, which is passed as the argument.

 The size of the stack allocated to each CPU is specified by the platform defined constant `PLATFORM_STACK_SIZE`.

+### Function : platform_get_stack()

+    Argument : unsigned long
+    Return   : unsigned long

+This function uses the `platform_normal_stacks` pointer variable to return the base address of the stack memory reserved for a CPU.
+Further details are given in the description of the `platform_normal_stacks` variable below.
+A CPU is identified by its `MPIDR`, which is passed as the argument.

+The size of the stack allocated to each CPU is specified by the platform defined constant `PLATFORM_STACK_SIZE`.